 To prevent the spread of the virus that causes COVID-19, the CDC issued an order on January 29 requiring face masks to be worn by all travelers while on public transportation.
 People must wear masks that completely cover both the mouth and nose while awaiting, boarding, disembarking or traveling on airplanes, trains, subways, buses, taxis, ride-shares, ships and ferries.
 People must also wear masks while at transportation hubs (such as airports or train stations) in the U.S. and U.S. territories.

 Information for caregivers with more than one client

 A caregiver serving more than one client can take extra steps to keep yourself and clients safe.
 One simple thing you can do is make sure you change your clothes when going from one home to the other; this includes shoes.
 Always wash your clothes after working with your clients, and of course, be sure to your wash hands.
 If you are wearing a cloth mask or face covering, either wash it in between working for clients or use a different one that has been washed.
 Your client(s) should be asking you to screen for symptoms every day.
 This includes checking your temperature and checking if you have any potential symptoms of COVID.
 Even if they are not asking you, you can do this independently using this app: https://www.apple.com/covid19 .
 If you do experience symptoms, call your client and inform them right away.
 Also get tested as soon as you are able; if you do test positive, please inform the client and Accra immediately.

 Accra is now distributing masks on a request basis.
-When requested by a client, we will send out five surgical masks and one cloth mask for each caregiver/PCA a client has actively working.
+When requested by a client, we will send out 10 surgical masks and one cloth mask for each caregiver/PCA a client has actively working.
+We also have face shields available for caregivers/PCAs and can send one out upon request.
+A face shield should be dedicated to only one caregiver.
 Clients can email us at email@example.com or call us at (952) 935-3515 with their request.

 Proper use of surgical masks